tomciosegal/nutri-store/README.md

 ***
 ### About page

-- The about page features a The Nutristore logo and a informations that will bring a customer closer to a process of manufactiuring and ingredients used and chemical free produce.
+- The about page features a The Nutristore logo and a information's that will bring a customer closer to a process of manufacturing and ingredients used and chemical free produce.
 ***
 <br/>